FAO Schwarz: Right Start, FAO Inc. and bankruptcy

-In 2001, the Calabasas-based toy retailer Right Start, Inc. purchased 23 of the 40 stores, including the Fifth Avenue flagship store, from Royal Vendex for somewhere between $50 to $60 million.
+In 2001, the Calabasas-based toy retailer Right Start, Inc. purchased 23 of the 40 stores, including the Fifth Avenue flagship store, from Royal Vendex for somewhere between $50 million and $60 million.

 In 2002, Right Start Inc. changed its corporate name to FAO Inc. operating stores under The Right Start, Zany Brainy and FAO Schwarz names.
-On December 17, the company projected they would find bankruptcy if its bank did not relax borrowing restrictions.
+On December 17, the company projected they would file for bankruptcy if its bank did not relax borrowing restrictions.
 On January 13, 2003, FAO Inc. filed for bankruptcy, but emerged from it three months later in April.
 The company filed for bankruptcy a second time in December 2003.
-All 13 remaining FAO Schwarz locations closed in January 2004 as a result of the bankruptcy, with the flagship Fifth Avenue store expected to reopen in July of that year but the others closing permanently.
+All 13 remaining FAO Schwarz locations closed in January 2004 as a result of the bankruptcy, with the flagship Fifth Avenue store expected to reopen in July of that year but the others closing for good.
 The Fifth Avenue store reopened several months later than planned on Thanksgiving Day 2004, redesigned and renovated to accommodate a growing number of tourists, and the Las Vegas location at The Forum Shops at Caesars ultimately remained open until 2010.

 D. E. Shaw & Co.

 In February 2004, investment firm D. E. Shaw & Co., L.P., acquired the FAO Schwarz stores in New York and Las Vegas, as well as FAO Schwarz's catalog and internet business.
-The New York and Las Vegas stores were reopened on Thanksgiving Day 2004.
+The New York and Las Vegas stores reopened on Thanksgiving Day 2004.
 In November 2007, FAO Schwarz acquired premium children's clothing company Best & Co., which had plans to expand, but the company ceased business in 2009.